TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 8/Leviticus 8.13.md

 ---

-And Moses brought Aaron's sons, and clothed them with coats, and girded them with girdles, and bound head-tires upon them; as Jehovah commanded Moses.
+Moses brought Aaron's sons, and clothed them with coats, and tied sashes on them, and put headbands on them; as Yahweh commanded Moses.